This post contains affiliate links.

 Koshihikari Rice

-Origin and Flavor: Koshihikari rice is a premium Japanese rice variety native to the Island of Japan.
-It is a short-grain rice variety known for its delicate and sweet flavor with a slight umami taste.
-When cooked, it becomes sticky and has a soft, slightly chewy texture.
+Koshihikari is considered a premium rice developed in Japan in 1956.
+It is a short-grain rice with a sweet flavor and slight umami taste.
+When cooked, it becomes sticky and soft, slightly chewy.

-Uses: Koshihikari rice is highly prized in Japanese cuisine and is commonly used to make sushi, onigiri (rice balls), and other traditional Japanese dishes.
-It is also enjoyed as plain steamed rice to accompany various meals.
+Koshihikari rice is used heavily in Japanese cuisine, including sushi, onigiri (rice balls), and other traditional Japanese dishes.
+It is also served plain steamed to accompany all sorts of meals.
+How about using a little more Korean than Japanese ingredients in this kimchi fried rice?

 Mochi Rice (Sweet Rice or Glutinous Rice)

-Origin and Flavor: Mochi rice is cultivated in various Asian countries, including Japan, Korea, and Thailand.
+Mochi rice is cultivated around Asia, but probably most in Japan, Korea, and Thailand.
 It is a short-grain rice variety with a mild and slightly sweet flavor.
-When cooked, it becomes very sticky and chewy, owing to its high amylopectin content.
+When cooked, it becomes very sticky and chewy because it has a high amylopectin content.

-Uses: Mochi rice is primarily used to make Japanese mochi, a sticky rice cake.
-It is also used in various Asian desserts and dishes where a sticky texture is desired.
+Mochi rice is used to make Japanese mochi, a sticky rice cake.
+It is also used in a variety of Asian desserts and dishes where a sticky texture is desired.

 Parboiled Rice

-Origin: Parboiled rice is processed rice rather than a specific rice variety, and it is produced in several rice-growing regions globally.
+Parboiled rice is processed rice rather than a specific rice variety.
 It can be found in long, medium, or short-grain varieties, depending on the original rice type.

 Ponni Rice

-Uses: Ponni rice is widely consumed in South Indian cuisine and is used to prepare various rice-based dishes like biryanis, pulaos, and rice-based accompaniments to curries and stews.
+Ponni rice is used heavily in South Indian cuisine in dishes like biryanis, pulaos, and rice-based accompaniments to curries and stews.

 Purple Sticky Rice

-Origin and Flavor: Purple sticky rice, also known as black glutinous rice, is a short to medium-grain rice commonly grown in Southeast Asian countries like Thailand, Laos, and Cambodia.
-It is a variation of jasmine rice with a slightly earthy flavor, along with a subtle sweetness.
-When cooked, purple sticky rice becomes soft and sticky, with a chewy texture.
+Purple sticky rice is also called black glutinous rice.
+It is a short to medium-grain rice grown in Southeast Asian countries like Thailand, Laos, and Cambodia.
+Purple sticky is a variation of jasmine rice with a slightly earthy flavor and a subtle sweetness.
+It becomes soft and sticky, with a chewy texture when cooked.

 The purple color comes from the presence of anthocyanins (antioxidants), giving this rice a decided health boost over other varieties.